 What is Not a Violation of the Quiet Enjoyment Clause?

-Just as a rental application or a tenant screening are reasonable demands to make of a tenant, there are reasonable reasons why you might need to disturb a tenant’s day-to-day life occasionally.
+Just as a rental application and a tenant screening are reasonable demands to make of a tenant, there are reasonable reasons why you might need to disturb a tenant’s day-to-day life occasionally.

 Here are a few examples of what doesn’t violate the quiet enjoyment clause: